1

 Step Two

-With support from our PhD economists,
+With support from our PhD economists, we dug into the data:

 $8.5B